danielfm/danielfm.github.io/portfolio.md

 of 3,588 images of Pablo Picasso's paintings and drawings as pixels in the target image.

-This page's cover picture was created from the resulting 13,960x20,800 JPEG file which can be downloaded from the project's repository as a 7zip archive.
+The resulting, a 13,960x20,800 JPEG file, can be downloaded from the project's repository as a 7zip archive.

 Link: <https://github.com/danielfm/photo-mosaic>